Carole Baskin addresses alleged exotic pet store attack in Huntsville - NewsBreak

 Carole Baskin addresses alleged exotic pet store attack in Huntsville

 HUNTSVILLE, Ala.
-(WHNT) — An exotic pet store in Alabama is once again under the microscope – and Carole Baskin has something to say about it.
+(WHNT) — An exotic pet store in Huntsville is once again under the microscope – and Carole Baskin has something to say about it.

 Recently, a local mom visited 256Exotics with her family to purchase a mouse for their pet snake.
-While they were inside the store, Shelby Rood says her 3-year-old daughter Ezlyn was talking to one of the store’s Savannah Serval cats in a nearby cage.Apple omits Facebook, IG from ‘Essentials’ in App Store
+While they were inside the store, Shelby Rood says her 3-year-old daughter Ezlyn was talking to one of the store’s Savannah Serval cats in a nearby cage.Alleged Homeland Security impersonator claims fox as federal K-9 in ‘bizarre’ Humphreys County case

 Rood says the large cat was in a cage that had a rope around it.
 It only took a second when Rood turned away for the cat to grab Ezlyn – with one paw in her head and another in her back.
 Rood says the cat continued trying to paw and grab at her daughter as she scooped her up and ran to the bathroom.